KatherineMichel/portfolio/regular-blog-posts/pinax-release-tutorial.md

 ## Required Setup

-In order to test code locally and make the updates required for the release, you will need to be able to access every version of Python used in the release.
+In order to test code locally and make the updates required for the release, you will need to be able to access a Python interpreter for every version used in the release.
 The Pinax way of doing this is to install [pyenv](https://github.com/pyenv/pyenv) on a MacBook.
 This will enable you to install multiple versions of Python on your computer and make them globally available using the command:

 ```bash
 $ pyenv global 3.10.0 3.9.0 3.8.0 3.7.0